trek-view/gopro2gsv/README.md

 Video mode:

-1. takes video (equirectangular) with GPMF data
+1. takes video (equirectangular) with GPMF data (can be any GoPro video type, inc. MAX TimeWarp or Fusion Timelapse)
 2. optionally adds a nadir to the resulting video
 3. stores output to local filesystem
 4. uploads video to GSV